MilesMcBain/flippingtables/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-> All data.frame print methods are wrong, but some are useful - George
-> Whatsit

 # (╯°□°）╯︵ ┻━┻ {flippingtables} (╯°□°）╯︵ ┻━┻

+> All data.frame print methods are wrong, but some are useful

 <!-- badges: start -->
 <!-- badges: end -->